CTAN210/tdd-basicproject/README.md

-# Basic project developed using a Test-Driven-Development principle.
+# Basic learning project

+Developed using a Test-Driven-Development principle.

-Test scripts found in test-demo/test
+Test scripts found in test-demo/test!